RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 underlies {x technology} was faulty somehow, _therefore_ more people started using {y technology}."
-Before we make any statement like that, we need to consider the idea that maybe the newer system happened to arrive at a time when it could take advantage of improvements in computer technology that established systems were prevented from doing by their communities and functions.
+Before we make any statement like that, we need to consider the idea that maybe the newer system happened to arrive at a time when it could take advantage of improvements in computer technology that established systems were prevented from using by their communities and functions.
 It's _possible_ that the design principles on which one system was built could affect its adoption relative to a similar system, but we should not assume that relationship just because we see one system outcompete another.